Computer Aided Molecular Design Core Facility

 ND-LEEF

-The Notre Dame Linked Experimental Ecosystem Facility (ND-LEEF) is based in South Bend’s St. Patrick’s County Park.
-It hosts two replicated watersheds that each contain a linked stream, pond, and wetland that can be manipulated to test ecological hypotheses.
+The Notre Dame Linked Experimental Ecosystem Facility (ND-LEEF) hosts two replicated watersheds that each contain a linked stream, pond, and wetland that can be manipulated to test ecological hypotheses.

 Nuclear Magnetic Resonance Research Center